-As winter comes to an end (for all of us in the Northern hemisphere), spring can only mean one thing – our legs are coming out of hibernation.
-For a lot of us, this is the time of year when we realize we could be related to Casper, the friendly selfie ghost.
-And it isn’t just our legs, it’s our full body.
-My arms, stomach, and face all indicate Casper is a close family member.
+As winter comes to an end (for all of us in the Northern hemisphere), spring can only mean one thing — our legs are coming out of hibernation.
+For some of us with a certain skin tone, this is the time of year when we realize we could be related to Casper, the friendly selfie ghost.
+And it isn't just our legs, it's our full body.
+My arms, stomach, and face all indicate that Casper is a close family member.

-The answer to winter paleness means fake tan sellers are about to make a fortune.
-But sometimes fake tan and bronzers are not ideal, especially not for selfie tans.
-A lot of them make you look more orange than an Oompa Loompa, and if you’re outside in the sun, sweating or swimming, they can run or go patchy.
-In these scenarios, your best option is to add the tan in later.
-That’s right, you heard me.
-Adding in a bronze glow either to your or your body is super easy if you know how.
+This is now the season when brands selling fake tanning products are about to make a fortune.
+But sometimes fake tans and bronzers are not ideal, especially not for selfie tans.
+A lot of them make you look more orange than an Oompa Loompa, and if you're outside in the sun, sweating or swimming, they can run or go patchy.
+In these scenarios, your best option is to add the tan into photos later.
+That's right, you heard me.
+Adding in a bronze glow either to your body is super easy if you know how to do it.

 The benefit of adding a tan digitally is that you can look back at a beautiful summer glow without worrying about fake tan streaks or patchy bronzer.
 Or, if you look back and find you do have a few patches where your tan or bronzer has rubbed off, you can use editing features to correct it and look like a summer goddess.

-How to use Facetune2 app to make yourself look more tan in selfie photos:
+How to use Facetune2 to make yourself look more tan in selfie photos:

-Here’s our step-by-step guide to adding a golden tan to photos using Facetune.
+Here's our step-by-step guide to adding a golden tan to photos using Facetune2.

-Step 1: Using our Facetune2 selfie editor app, open your selfie and head to the Retouch section.
+Step 1: Using Facetune2, open your selfie and head to the Retouch section.

 Step 2: In the Retouch section, scroll along the bottom bar until you can choose the Glow option.
 Using your finger, sweep over the area you want tanned to bring a glow to the area.
 This might make you look slightly pale to start with, depending on your skin tone, but it will help with a natural-looking tan if you follow the next steps.

-Step 3: Then select the Vibrance function in the same Retouch section.
+Step 3: Select the Vibrance function in the same Retouch section.
 Swipe your finger over the same area to add even more of a glow.
 Use the slider to adjust the intensity.

 Step 4: Save your work so far and head back to the main menu.
 Then select the Paint option from the main menu bar.
 Then choose the Tone tool.